4thkira/naikoma/lexicon.md

 ---

+## Register-Shifting Strategies

+Common ways to move a word between registers.
+Not rules — a toolkit.
+Mix and match.

+### Sacred → Casual (hardening, closing)

+- **Truncation** — Drop the final vowel to close the syllable. lume → lum, ruta → rut, benu → ben.
+The word snaps shut.
+Most common move; already attested in names (benut: ruta → rut; Vanail: -le → -l).
+- **Stop addition** — After truncating, add a hard stop consonant: **-k**, **-t**, or **-p**. lume → lumk, tilu → tilk, nai → naik. -k is the sharpest, -t is clipped, -p is blunt.
+Choose by feel.
+- **Consonant hardening** — Replace a soft consonant with a harder one from the casual set. s → sh, h → k, v → g.
+Shifts texture without changing structure.
+Use sparingly — this changes the word's feel more than any other strategy.
+- **Vowel shortening** — Where sacred draws vowels long (naːi, tiluuu), casual snaps them short.
+Same letters, less breath.
+The fastest, lightest shift.

+### Casual → Sacred (softening, opening)

+- **Vowel restoration** — Reopen a closed syllable by restoring or adding a final vowel. nälk → nälkä, lumk → lume.
+The ä vowel is especially available here — restoring a casual word with ä instead of its original vowel adds formal color that wasn't there before.
+- **Vowel lengthening** — Draw out vowels for weight and tenderness. demi → demii, dopu → dopuu.
+The word stretches, takes up more space, asks for more time.
+Written as doubled vowels.
+- **Stop softening** — Drop or soften hard consonants.
+A final -k falls off, a cluster simplifies. naik → nai, lumk → lume.
+The hardness dissolves.
+- **H-insertion** — Add a breathy /h/ between vowels or at syllable boundaries.
+Casual speech doesn't have time for breath; sacred speech makes room for it.

+### Either Direction (expressive moves)

+- **Register mixing** — Sacred roots in casual structure, or casual roots in sacred structure.
+The mismatch IS the meaning: sacred words in casual frame = "I'm being real about something important."
+Casual words in sacred frame = "I'm giving dignity to something raw."
+- **Partial shift** — Only shift part of a compound or fusion, leaving the rest in its natural register.
+One half tender, one half hard.
+The seam between registers inside a single word is itself expressive — it marks where the speaker's feelings change.

+---

 ## Suggested Compounds (Not Yet Formalized)

 These concepts can be expressed by compounding existing roots.
 They're listed here as starting points — use them, modify them, or formalize them through `/word`: